Choices and intervals: Introduction

 \subsection{Overview of the article}

 In Section~\ref{sec:definitions}, we introduce the main objects dealt with in this paper, among them a continuous version of the interval splitting process, the above-mentioned operator $\PDEOP$ and some functional spaces.
 Some fundamental properties of $\PDEOP$ are established in Section~\ref{sec:evo_prop}.
 Section~\ref{sec:candy_proof} proves the important Proposition~\ref{prop:candy}, which is the key to the existence of a unique limit $F^\Psi$ to the evolution equation.
 In Section~\ref{sec:largest_interval}, we turn to the stochastic evolution and give bounds for the size of the largest interval.
 In Section~\ref{sec:entropy}, we establish entropy bounds on the stochastic evolution used to yield tightness.
-Section~\ref{sec:convergence} then uses the results of the previous sections to prove convergence of the stochastic evolution to a deterministic limit, i.e.\ Theorem~\ref{thm:main0}.
+Section~\ref{sec:convergence} then uses the results of the previous sections to prove convergence of the stochastic evolution $\A[t]$ to a deterministic limit.
+Section~\ref{sec:proof} contains the proof of Theorem~\ref{thm:main0} and of the portmanteau-type Lemma~\ref{lem:candy_portmanteau}.
 Finally, Section~\ref{sec:limit_profile} contains several results about properties of the limiting distribution.